catherineray/catherineray.github.io/_posts/2023-12-31-fourier-harish-chandra.md

 \\[D^\lambda := (\pi_*D_{\mathbb C^2 \backslash 0}/(eu - \lambda))^{\mathbb G_m}.\\]
 The above formula makes sense for any complex number \\(\lambda\\).The sheaf of rings \\(D^\lambda\\)is a sheaf of **twisted differential operators** on \\(\mathbb P^1\\).

-## Infinitesimal action and a Lemma of Beilinson-Bernstein}
+## Infinitesimal action and a Lemma of Beilinson-Bernstein

 The theorem of Beilinson and Bernstein relates \\(\mathfrak g\\) to the flag variety \\(X = G/B\\).
 The line bundles on \\(G/B\\) are \\(\mathcal O(\lambda)\\) for \\(\lambda\\) a character of \\(B/[B,B]\\).